freenode/web-7.0/content/kb/using/sendpass.md

     /msg NickServ SET PASSWORD newpasswordhere

-If your account is compromised and you are unable to change or reset the password, please contact freenode staff in #freenode or /stats p as soon as possible for assistance.
+If your account is compromised and you are unable to change or reset the password, please contact trumpnode staff in #trumpnode or /stats p as soon as possible for assistance.